AdobeDocs/workfront.it-IT/help/quicksilver/documents/adding-documents-to-workfront/remove-links-between-wf-and-doc-apps.md

 1. Nel menu a discesa Opzioni, fare clic su **Disconnetti dall&#39;unità**.

-## Rimuovere i collegamenti tra Workfront e altri provider di archiviazione documenti
+## Remove the links between Workfront and Other Document Storage Providers

-È necessario chiamare il team di supporto per disconnettere Microsoft One Drive o WebDAM da Workfront.
+You must call our Support Team to disconnect Microsoft One Drive or WebDAM from Workfront.

-Per informazioni su come contattare il team di supporto, vedere [Contattare l&#39;assistenza clienti](../../workfront-basics/tips-tricks-and-troubleshooting/contact-customer-support.md).
+For information about contacting our Support Team, see [Contact Customer Support](../../workfront-basics/tips-tricks-and-troubleshooting/contact-customer-support.md).